 b.
 Bufo canorus / Yosemite toad

-2. * What is different about setting taxonomy favorites at the project level verses setting them on your mobile device?
+2. * What is different about setting taxonomy favorites at the project level versus setting them on your mobile device?

 3. * Name three types of meta-data that can be exported with selections from the taxonomy list.